functionalscript/nanvm/notes/djs-article.md

 As in the previous example, this DSL allows to reference resource templates defined in separate .json files.
 It's syntax for templated JSON values is different (requiring familiarity with special meanings of  `[]`, `()`, `{}`, `''` within string values, not `$` and `#` as in the previous example).
-The JSON extension remains closely tied to its problem-oriented use cases and isn’t a general-purpose solution.
+This JSON extension remains closely tied to its problem-oriented use cases and isn’t a general-purpose solution.

-Numerous custom JSON extensions, like the two we discussed in brief, fulfill their purposes effectively.
+Numerous custom JSON extensions, like the two that we discussed above in brief, fulfill their purposes effectively.
 However, each extension’s DSL incurs cognitive overhead and long-term maintenance costs.

-In this article, we present Data JS — a vendor-agnostic approach to extending JSON that does not introduce a DSL language for templated values and cross-file references.
+In this article, we present Data JS — an approach to extending JSON that does not introduce a DSL language for templated values and cross-file references.
 Instead it leverages familiar JavaScript syntax and standard modularization techniques.
 Having a general-purpose core, Data JS enables building problem-oriented applications by bridging to various ‘host environments’.

 Data JS addresses several key points:
 - It eliminates data redundancy through `const` declarations.